LiamMyles/Steam-Games-React-Filter/README.md

 # Steam Games React Filter

-THis project was started with Create react app
+This project was started with Create react app

 ## Reason for creating this project